wp-plugins/microblog-poster/readme.txt

     2. Fill in your 'App name' and click continue.

-    3. Enter the required Captcha challenge.
+    3. Enter the required captcha challenge.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
-    In the field 'Website with Facebook login' enter your blog url.
+    In the field 'Website with Facebook login' enter your Blog Url.
     (example: http://mydomain.com)
     Sandbox mode should be disabled.
     Save changes.